-- 32 All speakers must direct their words to the Chairperson.
-All Members must remain quiet and orderly while this is happening. - 33 You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
+- All speakers must direct their words to the Chairperson.
+All Members must remain quiet and orderly while this is happening. - 33.1 You will not be allowed to speak more than once on any individual matter unless it is to explain something or ask for an explanation until every other Member has had the chance to speak.
 You will then have the opportunity to speak a second time on a matter but only if the Chairperson agrees.
-Where the Chairperson raised the matter for discussion initially, she/he shall be permitted to make a final reply on the matter. - 34 The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker. - 35 If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling.
+Where the Chairperson raised the matter for discussion initially, she/he shall be permitted to make a final reply on the matter. - To amend the proposal being discussed, you must speak to the Chairperson in front of the members.
+Amendments must be dealt with one by one; one must be discussed and either accepted or rejected before another is suggested. - The Chairperson will decide how long each speaker is allowed to speak, allowing equal time to each speaker.

+- If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling.
 If the Chairperson's ruling is challenged by more than one person, the Chairperson will step down and those present will decide the point raised on a majority vote.
-If the vote is tied, the Chairperson's original ruling is carried. - 36 Meetings must not last longer than two hours unless at least two-thirds of the Members present agree after the end of that time to continue the meeting.
+If the vote is tied, the Chairperson's original ruling is carried. - Meetings must not last longer than two hours unless at least two-thirds of the Members present agree after the end of that time to continue the meeting.